Select language:

 Design challenges

-Mount Tindaya is impressive not only for its shape and form, but also for its hard, fractured rock, which presented a significant engineering challenge.
+Mount Tindaya is impressive not only for its shape and form, but also for its hard, fractured rock, which would present a significant engineering challenge.

 Chillida’s vision that the space should appear ‘carved’ from the rock ruled out the conventional design of an arched vault and suspended ceiling.
-The artistic requirement for the rock surface to be exposed also discounted other traditional designs.
+The artistic requirement for the rock surface to be exposed would also discount other traditional designs.

 Environmental requirements and preservation of the mountain also determined the design and construction methods applied.

-The final phase, planning the execution of the design, involved carrying out a detailed study of the affects on the environment and measures to mitigate these effects.
+The final phase, planning the execution of the design, involved carrying out a detailed study of the effects on the environment and any potential mitigation needed .

-The design used advanced computer models to reproduce the unique nature of the discontinuities of the rock, and to optimise plant operations to help boost the rock to support itself.
+The design used advanced computer models to reproduce the unique nature of the discontinuities of the rock, and to optimise the design approach to help the rock to support itself.